apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-openvino-quarkus/README.md

   - Maven 3.8.6+ installed
   - Python 3+ installed.
 In Linux system is usually pre-installed.
 In case you have an older version or you are not using Linux, check [here](https://wiki.python.org/moin/BeginnersGuide/Download)
   - Pip installed.
 In case it not there, run `python -m ensurepip --upgrade`
-  - Python required libraries.
-Run `pip install -r requirements.txt`.
-Requirements.txt is on example root path.
+  - Python required libraries, equivalent to run `pip install -r requirements.txt`, will be automatically installed when running Maven.
   - Jep installed.
 Run `pip install jep`, Detailed instructions [here](https://github.com/ninia/jep#installation)

 > **_NOTE:_** Install Jep as the last one because it depends on the NumPy library to work correctly.